Stratosphere-Studios/777-300ER/README.md

 A: We have removed X-Plane 11 support to make it easier for us to focus on X-Plane 12 development and utilize v12-only features.
 By the time the aircraft is decently flyable, X-Plane 12 will have been out for a while and we expect more people to have switched by then and for the sim to be more polished.

-**Q: Why do I get an error whenever I load the aircraft?
+**Q: Why do I get an error when loading the aircraft?
 What do I do with it?**

 A: This error is a known FMOD bug.
 As our sound developer hasn't responded in a while, we don't have anyone to fix this bug.
 Just click "Understood" and the popup will close.